Aggregate Net Metering For Solar: What It Is and How It Works

 Net metering is an important component of meter aggregation.

-It’s a billing mechanism that allows solar owners to essentially store electricity generated by their solar system for free on the electricity grid.
-This gives them the ability to offset a greater amount of electricity usage with solar energy.
+It’s a billing mechanism that allows solar owners to store electricity generated by their solar system for free on the electricity grid.
+This allows them to offset a greater amount of electricity usage with solar energy.

 On a sunny day, your solar system should be cranking out tons of kilowatt-hours of electricity.
 You’ll use some of it as it’s generated, but depending on your system and load, you’ll generate extra.
 This extra electricity can be uploaded to the electricity grid.
 In return, you’ll receive a one-for-one credit from the utility.